MahadShbeeb/Bikes/README.md

 View a paginated list of bike theft cases in Munich.
 Use the search bar to search cases by title .
-Sort cases using the dropdown (UI-only due to API limitations).

 ### 2. **Show more details**